Search

 3. To develop effective communication skills

-These goals will be assessed through exams, hands-on projects where students do system administration tasks on virtual servers, quizzes, and homework assignments.
-The homework assignments will involve problem solving, programming, and (for the second goal) a contest to modify the microprogram interpreter.
+How well students reach these goals will be examined through exams and homework assignments.
+The homework assignments will involve problem solving, Mic-1 and Mac-1 programming, and a project to modify the microprogram interpreter.
 Informal discussions with students provide additional feedback.

 Methods Used to Reach These Goals

-Lecture, class activities, and class discusson are used to assist students in mastering the course material.
+Lecture, class activities, and class discussion are used to assist students in mastering the course material.
 Homework assignments and various hands-on activities are designed to allow students to grow in their understanding of the topic.
 Exams provide an opportunity for students to demonstrate what they have learned.
-Finally, the contest mentioned above allows students to demonstrate both their creativity and their mastery of microprogramming.
+Finally, the microprogramming project mentioned above allows students to demonstrate their creativity, their mastery of machine language and microprogramming, the ability to deal with multiple layers of software, and their ability to communicate in writing what they created.

 • 25% First Exam